0foo/study_notes/quick_reference/important_processes.md

     * nothing has to be added manually

-### Resetting root password
+### Boot into emergency shell
+1. at start -> press any key to enter into grub mena
-1. GRUB 2 boot menu-> press e
+1. GRUB 2 boot menu-> press e on the OS of your choice
 1. enter rd.break kernel param
     * `linux /boot/vmlinuz-xxxx-generic root=UUID=xxxx ro quiet splash rd.break`
 1. this drops into initrams at end of initramfs boot step
+1. `lsblk` to find the root file system
+    * Look for the device that corresponds to your root filesystem
+    * typically it will be something like /dev/mapper/VolGroup-lv_root or /dev/sda1
 1. mount -o remount,rw /sysroot
     * get access to disk operating system
     * remounts root as read writable
 1. chroot /sysroot
     * make /sysroot the new root /

-1. `passwd` command as usual
+1. make your changes!!!

-1. The SELinux context will be messed up now two options:
+1. 1.
+The SELinux context will be messed up now two options:
     1. create file in root directory:   /.autorelabel
         * force SELinux to relable file system
         * note: this is easier but can cause relabeling issue

-    1. SELinux context change on /etc/shadow
+    2. SELinux context change on /etc/shadow
         * more targetted approach
         * SELinux not started at this step of the boot process
         * load_policy -i to start SELinux
         * manually set the correct context type to /etc/shadow.
 To do this, type chcon -t shadow_t /etc/shadow
         * reboot

+### Resetting root password
+1. Boot into emergency shell as described above
+1. `passwd` command as usual
+1. reset selinux context as described above

 ### Modify GRUB config
 * grub config files are located at /etc/default/grub and at /etc/grub.d/